Celebrating Dinas Llên

 Location: Aberystwyth School of Art, Buarth Mawr, SY23 1NG

 An event to celebrate the creative work of workshop participants, PhD Symposium, and other contributors to this partnership project between Aberystwyth University School of Art and the Spineless Wonders network.
+A pop-up exhibition featuring a range of work will be open between 4pm and 6pm, with readings by Reading the Landscape: Spineless Wonders contributors and participants between 5pm and 6pm.
+No booking required and all welcome.

 Directions to the School of Art